Last updated 27-Dec-2021

 To determine which features a car may have, see our guide to determine which version of autopilot is installed.
-It's worth noting that just because a car has full self driving hardware, it does not mean the car has the software activated.
+It's worth noting that just because a car has full self driving hardware, it does not mean the car has the feature activated.

 While Tesla have been keen to suggest that all cars built since their version of Autopilot came out in late 2016, now known as HW2, would support autopilot and they would offer free upgrades to anyone should they need it, Tesla have started to release features that do not work on all hardware versions, much to the annoyance of some owners although its primarily HW2 owners who are missing out, a double blow for those that bought their car new as they had to wait for nearly a year for any Autopilot features to be delivered.

 While Tesla have called HW3 (introduced in mid 2019) the 'FSD hardware', and it is said to have twice the computing power of HW2.5 (which was introduced in 2018), the autopilot features are the same across all versions.
 What we suspect is happening is the software at times runs out of processing capacity and a situation may not be handled as well under the earlier versions compared to HW3.
 Tesla are said to still be optimising the code for HW2.5 and we can expect a jump in performance if not features when this happens.
 The problem Tesla have is maintaining backward comparability as even HW2 were sold as having everything needed for Full Self Driving.
 While upgrades are taking place for cars who have the FSD option, we suspect the real challenge will be in the performance of regular Autopilot features on cars with lower levels of AP hardware.
 This seems to be illustrated with HW3 cars being able to see and report cones and not the earlier versions and mixed reactions to cars detecting speed limits depending on AP hardware.
 Some owners claim AP2.5 cars have seen speed limits, others say not.